Small Town Destinations

 Glenwood Springs is a worthy start to the northernmost part of Colorado’s Roaring Fork Valley with two top-notch hot springs attractions, iconic historic hotels, a mountaintop adventure park, a ski area and more.
 Aspen and Snowmass farther south have worldwide name recognition and many great options for groups, including four ski areas, top-notch venues that are in town and on mountaintops, and all sorts of fun things to do after meetings wrap up or as breaks.
 Carbondale, located between the two and Glenwood Springs, is a hidden gem and home to Marble Distilling Co., where groups can help bottle spirits, gather and stay in the four guest rooms above.
 Nearby, the charming tiny town of Redstone is rich in history and the amazing Redstone Castle has been restored and recently reopened.

 Vail and Beaver Creek also are familiar names across the globe and like Aspen and Snowmass have the capacity to host larger groups through properties working together.
 “Together we are better” could be the motto for this area as these towns have perfected the art of walking conferences and along with other small towns like Minturn, Avon and Edwards promote together under the umbrella of one destination marketing organization, Vail Valley Partnership.
 Vail is the place you can line up a lunch and hike with lamas, and it is hard to beat lounging in Vail Village and around the base village of Beaver Creek.
 Looking for a surprise destination with access to Vail and Beaver Creek?
-Check out Minturn for small meetings and retreats.
+Check out Minturn for small town meetings and retreats.

 Winter Park continues to expand its capacity with new activities and amenities at Winter Park Resort and a brand new venue in town, Headwaters Center.
 Grand County also has a variety of guest ranches to book, including two high-end and highly worthy options: C Lazy U Ranch in Granby and Devil’s Thumb Ranch Resort & Spa in Tabernash.
 YMCA of the Rockies’ Snow Mountain Ranch near Granby is a huge playground with all sorts of options for lodging and meeting space and farther north is a true hidden gem, Grand Lake, which sits at one of the entrances to Rocky Mountain National Park (RMNP).